JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

 ### 1.6.
 Setting up action's visibility and availability

-To manipulate with action's visibility and availability we need to override it's `public void update(@NotNull AnActionEvent e);`
+To manipulate with action's visibility and availability we need to override `public void update(@NotNull AnActionEvent e);`

 Default implementation of this method does nothing.
 Override this method to provide the ability to dynamically change action's state and(or) presentation depending on the context.